-“Sounds morals, religious liberty, and a just sense of religious responsibility are essentially connected with all true and lasting happiness.”
+“The people are the best guardians of their own rights and it is the duty of their executive to abstain from interfering in or thwarting the sacred exercise of the lawmaking functions of their government.”
 His father was a signer of the Declaration of Independence, a member of the Continental Congress, and a good friend to George Washington.
 He was the only President who studied to become a doctor, although he did not complete his schooling.
 He is William Henry Harrison, 9th President of the United States, serving from March 4, 1841, to April 4, 1841.
 William was born in Charles City County, Virginia on February 9, 1775, one of seven presidents from Virginia.
 Although his supports would later claim that he was born in a log cabin, William was actually born in a plantation home on Berkeley Plantation.
 He was also the last president to be born under British rule.
 William was last of seven child born to his parents and was educated at home until the age of 14.
 He then went to the Presbyterian Hamden-Sydney College before transferring to University of Pennsylvania for medical training.
 William did not enjoy the subject and left college following his father’s death in 1791.

 William instead joined the 1st Infantry Regiment of the US Army at the age of 18, where he served under General “Mad Anthony” Wayne.
 William worked his way up the ranks of the military, participating in many battles on the American frontier.
 While in the military, William met Anna Tuthill Symmes, who would become his wife.
 They went on to have ten children together, nine of which lived into adulthood.